Agee Software, Inc.

 :: Backs up drive X: and local user files to E: :: Run weekly in Task Scheduler @ECHO OFF E: XCOPY x:\*.* \ /d /s /h /i /c /k /y XCOPY %USERPROFILE% E:\%USERDOMAIN%\%USESRNAME% /d /s /h /i /c /k /y :Uncomment next 3 lines to copy AnotherPC user settings.
 Change AnotherPC to the correct name. ::NET USE T: \\AnotherPC\C ::XCOPY T:\Users E:\AnotherPC /d /s /h /i /c /k /y ::NET USE T: /d

 - Yearly Hardware backup.
 This lets you replace the lost drive, boot, install Windows and antivirus updates and restore files from daily or weekly backups.
 It requires buying a $30 Kingwin Clone adapter to duplicate your hard drive to another drive of equal or larger capacity.
+Use EaseUs ToDo Backup if you need to clone your drive to a smaller one.
 Label the copy with the date before you start.
 I usually run Windows updates and an antivirus update and scan manually to make sure the backup is healthy before I start.
 After you verify the copied drive boots, store it in a safe, secure place off site or a faraday cage in your underground bunker ;).
 Removing the drive is inconvenient, but this needs no software configuration like software backups and only needs to be done yearly unless you make a major hardware or software change.